amritansh6/PromptScore/README.md

 ## Usage

 ### Adding Base Prompts
-To add a new base prompt and append constraints which are then stored in the database for evaluation:
+To add a new base prompt and append constraints which are then stored in the database for evaluation: For your evaluation we already have the prmompts and there scores stored in Prompts DB.

 ```bash
 python3 PromptScore.py